Paul2708/cercet/README.md

 However, the current state is a minimal valuable product.

 **Important note:**
 Cercet is currently missing some security related features.
 The following things need to be considered while running:

  - The Java code execution is not restricted by any means.
 There is no security manager implemented yet.
-    For example, users can execute a command (by Java Runtime exec function) to shut down the Docker container.
+ - For example, users can execute a command (by Java Runtime exec function) to shut down the Docker container.
 Therefore keep an eye on who gets access to the application.

 ## Run it
-1. Clone the repository by `git clone https://github.com/Paul2708/cercet.git`
+1. Clone the repository by `git clone https://github.com/Paul2708/cercet.git`.
-2. Edit `docker-compose.yml` and `frontend/src/environments/environment.prod.ts/`by replacing `dev.nycode.de` with your domain.
+2. Edit `.env` and place your domain there.
+3. Copy [config.yaml](backend/server/src/main/resources/config.yaml) into the project root directory and edit the tokens.
-3. Run `docker-compose up`
+4. Run `docker-compose up`.

 ## Contribute
 If you want to contribute, just hit me up on Discord (Paul2708#1098) or open an issue for discussion.